 Detailed shot/image list

 I’m sure many personal brand photographers create a shot list but if they don’t then you can always do this yourself.
 I personally split my clients shot list into their different stories – which we’ve discussed in our planning meetings.
 These stories are also reinforced via their pinterest board too.
 For example, one of the stories could be labelled ‘Work in Action’ and the shot list can include images such as the below image.
 I add all of my shoot planning into a Trello board which is also available via a phone app.
-This means I have it with me on the shoot day and the client also has it.
-Having this to hand also ensures we don’t miss any shots planned.
+This means I have it with me on the shoot day and my client has access to it too.
+Having this to hand also ensures I don’t miss any shots that we’ve planned.

 Props for your Photoshoot